ChiaraBozz/Mobile-Robotics-Project/README.md

 ## 5. Load the scene
 Drag the turtlebot3HighLevelControl.unity scene in the tab named "Hierarchy".
 ![](media/unity4.webm)
-video4

-Delete any other scene in the "Hierarchy" tab if present
+Delete any other scene in the "Hierarchy" tab if present.
 ![](media/unity5.png)

 ## 6. Start the simulation